Polarized Antimatter in the Proton from Global QCD Analysis

-{\it Outlook.---}\ Our analysis provides the first data-driven extraction of a nonzero polarized sea asymmetry, using the latest $W$-lepton data from RHIC, within a simultaneous global QCD analysis of polarized PDFs, unpolarized PDFs, and pion and kaon FFs.
-This also provides the first self-consistent extraction of the light quark polarizations and shows a nonzero contribution to the proton's spin from the light antiquarks.
+{\it Outlook.---}\ Our analysis provides the first data-driven extraction of a nonzero polarized sea asymmetry at intermediate $x$ using the latest $W$-lepton data from RHIC, within a simultaneous global QCD analysis of polarized PDFs, unpolarized PDFs, and pion, kaon, and unidentified hadron FFs.
+It also provides the first self-consistent extraction of the light quark polarizations and shows a nonzero contribution to the proton's spin from $\Delta \bar{u}$.

 With the Jefferson Lab 12 GeV upgrade and the Electron-Ion Collider (EIC), future experiments will access new information on the spin structure of the proton \cite{Chang:2014jba, Geesaman:2018ixo}.
 In particular, the high-luminosity CLAS12 SIDIS experiment using $K$ production~\cite{Hafidi:2008} will provide precise SIDIS data to complement the $W$-lepton production data from RHIC.
-The EIC should bring forth new information on all polarized PDFs, in particular the strange and gluon PDFs~\cite{Zhou:2021llj}, while also extending the kinematic coverage of polarized DIS experiments to lower $x$ and higher $Q^2$. \\
+The EIC should bring forth new information on all polarized PDFs, in particular the strange and gluon PDFs~\cite{Zhou:2021llj}, while also extending the kinematic coverage of polarized DIS to lower $x$ and higher $Q^2$.